fair-data/fairdatapoint/README.md

 ## Deploy with Docker

-Download the `docker-compose.prod.yml` from this repo, change the `HOSTNAME` in the file to a proper host, and then run the command
+Download the `docker-compose.prod.yml` from this repo, change the `HOSTNAME` in the file to a proper host.
+The default port is `80`, and you can use other port (e.g. `8080`) if port `80` is used.
+Then run the command
 ```
 docker-compose -f docker-compose.prod.yml up -d
 ```